 |The Garden Residences||$1,573||2022|

 These are the more prominent new launches in D19, near Kovan and Hougang MRTs but none of them is actually close to The Florence Residences.
 Price-wise, with the exception of Riverfront Residences, there is actually little to set the others apart.
 Distances from their respective MRTs are also similar.
 If anything, it is The Florence Residences which has the average here as it is between 2 MRT stations.
+So, it’s safe to say that the price or the distance from an MRT line are not its unique selling points.

 I have also included several resale condos in the comparison.
 The Florentine is a small freehold boutique development located just beside The Florence Residences and being a small apartment, does not have many facilities to speak of.
 Its last transaction in August 2019 only fetched $997 psf for a 3 bedroom unit.
 Kovan Melody and Kovan Residences, on the other hand, are 99-year projects which are just a stone’s throw from MRT and are transacting at about 25% discount from The Florence Residences.
 This would ordinarily make The Florence Residences quite a value buy if the location were similar, but you have to also account for the further distance this project is from the MRT compared to them.